RickDB/PlexAniSync/README.md

 myplex_user = John
 myplex_password = Doe

-# if you enable home_user_sync it will only sync against that specific Plex home user, it requires the same info as direct IP method (url + token)
+# if you enable home_user_sync it will only sync against that specific Plex home user, it requires the full url of your Plex server just like with the Direct IP method
 # home_username is the actual Plex home username and not their e-mail address, this is also case sensitive

 home_user_sync = True
 home_username = Megumin
-home_admin_token = abcdef123456789
 home_server_base_url = http://127.0.0.1:32400
 ```